-- What type of life insurance policy was it?
+1. What type of life insurance policy was it?

-- How long has the policy been active?
+2. How long has the policy been active?

-- What was the insured’s state of mind at the time of suicide?
+3. What was the insured’s state of mind at the time of suicide?

-An Individual Life Insurance Policy:
+Individual Life Insurance Policy

 Most individual life insurance policies have suicide clauses built into them.
 A suicide clause is put in place to protect against people who might apply for life insurance with the intention of committing suicide.

-If the policy did not include a suicide clause then the life insurance company is required to pay out a death benefit if the insured dies by suicide, no matter when.
+• If the policy did not include a suicide clause then the insurer is required to pay out a death benefit no matter what.

-A Group Life Insurance Policy:
+Group Life Insurance Policy:

-Group life insurance policies don’t always contain suicide clauses.
 If an insured individual dies by suicide and has both an individual policy and group coverage, it is possible that the group policy will still pay out a death benefit even if suicide occurs within the first couple years of activation.
-If a supplemental life insurance policy is purchased through an employer, however, then this policy most likely contains a suicide clause.

-Life Insurance and Suicide: What Was the Insured’s State of Mind?
+What Was the Insured’s State of Mind?

 It has been argued that if an insurance company does not specify that insanity is included in the suicide clause then they should be required to pay.
 To protect themselves, most insurance companies specifically mention this.
 A sample suicide clause reads as follows:

-Life Insurance Policy Contestability Period and Suicide Clause
+The Contestability Period & Suicide Clause

-This contestability period allows an insurance company to investigate the validity of a life insurance policy during the two year period.
-The insurance company can review the application for any inaccuracies and “contest” the validity of the policy if they discover misrepresentations.
-If the insured dies during the contestability period and misrepresentations are discovered, the insurance company has the option to reduce or deny the death benefit claim altogether.
+The contestability period allows an insurance company to investigate the validity of a life insurance policy during the two year period.
+They can review the application for any inaccuracies and “contest” the validity of the policy if they discover misrepresentations.

 Even if your loved one dies of suicide, no matter how long after the policy was activated, still send in a death claim.
 If the claim is denied, return of premiums is still typically owned to the beneficiary.